knowit/kompetansekartlegging-gui/README.md

 There are two different ways to contribute to an Amplify project, either by [sharing environments](https://docs.amplify.aws/cli/teams/shared) or by using [sandbox environments](https://docs.amplify.aws/cli/teams/sandbox).
 For contributing to the `master` and `dev` branches, sandbox environments should be utilized.

+## Continuous Deployment

+We have [CD](https://dev.d2kxnm6tljibk7.amplifyapp.com/) set up.
+It is triggered by updating the `dev` branch.